-Bronchial asthma (definition) is a chronic
+Bronchial asthma (definition) is a chronic health disorder that involves:

 - Bronchoconstriciton or bronchospasm (narrowing of airways)

 - Increased sensitivity of the immune system to triggers (dust mites,